greglinch/sourcelist/to-do-list.md

 * (in progress) Invite Sources: Link that sends emails to invite others to join
 	* Use Facebook?
 Twitter?
 Just email?
+	* store the information as a draft source object and pre-populate join form?

 * add a "Testimonials" style page with success stories instead of just on the about page